Arania/gitpusshuten-website/content/documentation/commands/user.md

 User has a bunch of commands at it's disposal.

 <% code do %>
-gitpusshuten user add to production gitpusshuten user reconfigure for production gitpusshuten user remove from production gitpusshuten user install-ssh-key to staging gitpusshuten user install-root-ssh-key to staging
+heavenly user add to production heavenly user reconfigure for production heavenly user remove from production heavenly user install-ssh-key to staging heavenly user install-root-ssh-key to staging
-$(gitpusshuten user login to staging)
+$(heavenly user login to staging)
-$(gitpusshuten user login-root to production)
+$(heavenly user login-root to production)
 <% end %>

 add